 4.1 Study design

 The study will use a micro-development longitudinal design with 12 weekly home observations of OE with a structured three-phase procedure validated in our pilot study.
-Phase-1 (baseline) will assess infants’ independent OE; Phase-2 (interaction) will assess mother-infant joint OE, and Phase-3 (retention) will assess infants’ independent OE post the joint OE.
+Phase 1 (baseline) will assess infants’ independent OE; Phase 2 (interaction) will assess mother-infant joint OE, and Phase 3 (retention) will assess infants’ independent OE post the joint OE.
 Each phase will last 2 minutes.
-In each event of OE (that consist of the three aforementioned consecutive phases) four different toys, chosen based on their unique properties, will be delivered each time, randomly and counterbalancing.
-Namely, the home observations will include 3 phases that enable to examine changes that occur in the same visit across phases- two of them implementing the same condition and one phase with interactional condition.
-The weekly observations will enable to observe changes between the initial state reflected in the first phase of the first visit (baseline) then changes in phases 2 and 3 of the first session to the first phase of the second visit that occurs after a week, so on repeatedly, from week to week until the 12th session.
-In this way, it will be possible to examine changes in data patterns in several time intervals: minutes, week and months.
+In each session--consisting of these three phases—four different toys, chosen based on their unique properties, will be presented by the mothers to the infants.
+In each phase, the order of presentation of the four toys will be … (RANDOM?
+COUNTERBALANCED?).
+The point of the three phases is to enable us to examine changes in OE that occur during a single visit.
+By analyzing inter- and intra-session behavior, we can chart the development of OE from the initial state reflected in the first phase of the first visit (baseline), across changes in phases 2 and 3 of the first session, to the first phase of the second visit that occurs one week later, and so on repeatedly, from week to week, until the 12th session.
+In this way, it will be possible to examine continuity and discontinuity in data patterns at different temporal grain sizes: minutes, weeks, and months.

-Coding infants’ independent OE and infant-mother joint OE will involve a multi-disciplinary approach that will capture motor, linguistic and communicative behaviors as well as their affective quality.
-Data will be analyzed using MLM to reveal the effects of socio-emotional and physical contexts on infant OE while taking into consideration the interplay between infants’ OE behaviors across different dimensions of motor, language, communication and socio-emotional.
+Coding infants’ independent OE and infant-mother joint OE will involve a multi-disciplinary approach that will capture motor, linguistic, and communicative behaviors, as well as their affective quality.
+Data will be analyzed using multilevel modeling (MLM) to reveal the effects of socio-emotional and physical contexts on infant OE while taking into consideration the interplay between infants’ OE behaviors across different dimensions of motor, language, communication, and socio-emotional.

 GRAPH : We did not decide yet whether to insert here a graph illustrating the design